VPAbraham/nextjs-dashboard/README.md

-## Next.js App Router Course - Starter
+## Next.js App Router Dashboard

-This is the starter template for the Next.js App Router Course.
-It contains the starting code for the dashboard application.

-For more information, see the [course curriculum](https://nextjs.org/learn) on the Next.js Website.
+Create Dashboard to house prototype for personal site migration from React to Next.js